wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-thing.md

 }
 ```

+The structure of the data inside *thing*Data will depend upon the thing in question and will be established by convention, with the assistance of web of trust.

-This will be packaged into an event using kind 9902 or 39902 as follows:
+The word will be packaged into an event using kind 9902 or 39902 as follows:

 ```json
 {